robertdpowell/tweetsinwelsh/_blog/2020-06-27-In at the deep end.md

 ---
 layout: fullpost
 title: In at the deep end
-summary: A resource to help
+summary: Why I built this website
 permalink: /blog/in-at-the-deep-end
-published: false
+published: true
 ---

 A few months ago when the lockdown came into effect, our lives changed.
-As for everybody else, our regular routine was turned upside down.
-Having chosen a Welsh medium education for our reception age child, my wife and I were now not only home-schooling but home-schooling through the medium of a language that we could barely speak, read or write!
+As was the case for everybody else, our regular routine was turned upside down.
+Having chosen a Welsh medium education for our reception age child, my wife and I were now not only home-schooling but home-schooling through the medium of a **language that we could barely speak, read or write!**

 Panic began to set in.

-How are we going to do this?
+*How are we going to do this?
 Should we just focus on English for now?
-What happens when she goes back in September - she'll be behind!
+What happens when she goes back in September - will she have fallen behind?
+How are we going to help her?*

 **This wasn't the plan!**